ansible/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

         - name: wrong variable
           ping: data={{ wrong_var }}

+If you run this playbook, Ansible invokes the debugger when the task fails.
 From the debug prompt, you can change the module arguments or the variables and run the task again.

 .. code-block:: none